 Felsted Neighbourhood Plan

-We have now published the consultation responses to the Felsted Neighbourhood Plan.
+We have now published the Examiner's report on the Felsted Neighbourhood Plan.

 The Felsted Neighbourhood Plan is being compiled by local residents and the Parish Council.
 It establishes a vision for the evolution and long-term sustainability of Felsted Parish and village.
 The plan sets out a vision for the future of the area and planning policies which will be used to determine planning applications locally.

 Felsted located in the south of the Uttlesford District and are home to more than 3,051 people.
 It is a uniquely situated area with a wide range of historic and modern buildings and including the Felsted School.

 Neighbourhood Area designated Uttlesford District Council (UDC): 4 December 2014

 Pre-submission Public Consultation (Regulation 14): 23 July - 21 September 2018